bentoml/BentoML/docs/source/integrations/mlflow.rst

 MLflow
 ======

-MLflow is an open source framework for tracking ML experiments and packaging ML code for training pipelines.
-BentoML is agnostic to the experimentation platform and the model development environment, instead, BentoML focuses on ML in production, provides additional serving and production model deployment capability for MLflow users.
+`MLflow <https://mlflow.org/>`_ is an open source framework for tracking ML experiments, packaging ML code for training pipelines, and capturing models logged from experiments.
+It enables data scientists to iterate quickly during model development while keeping their experiments and training pipelines reproducible.

+BentoML, on the other hand, focuses on ML in production.
+By design, BentoML is agnostic to the experimentation platform and the model development environment.

+Comparing to the MLflow model registry, BentoML's model format and model store is designed for managing model artifacts that will be used for building, testing, and deploying prediction services.
+It is best fitted to manage your “finalized model”, sets of models that yield the best outcomes from your periodic training pipelines and are meant for running in production.

+BentoML integrates with MLflow natively.
+Users can not only port over models logged with MLflow Tracking to BentoML for high-performance model serving but also combine MLFlow projects and pipelines with BentoML's model deployment workflow in an efficient manner.

 Compatibility
 -------------